Pyrrha-Foundation/pyrrha-coin/doc/build-unix-rpm.md

 ```

-See the section "Disable-wallet mode" to build Nexa without wallet.
+See the section "Disable-wallet mode" to build Pyrrha without wallet.

 Optional: